LGBTQ people in Puerto Rico: History of the LGBTQ+ movement

 In 1973 the Comunidad de Orgullo Gay (the Gay Pride Community) was the first gay rights organization in Puerto Rico.
 In 1991, the Coalición Puertorriqueña de Lesbianas y Homosexuales (the Puerto Rican Lesbian and Gay Coalition) was also formed.
-That same year, one of the first LGBT pride parades was organized in Puerto Rico, and subsequent events occur each year in San Juan and Cabo Rojo.
+That same year, one of the first LGBTQ+ pride parades was organized in Puerto Rico, and subsequent events occur each year in San Juan and Cabo Rojo.

-Between the 1990s and 2008, various LGBT community groups arose, as there was more public discussion about sexual orientation, gender identity, human rights and the HIV-AIDS pandemic.
-Today, there are numerous Puerto Rican LGBT rights organizations and nightclubs, with most of the LGBTQ organizations based in and around San Juan, Cabo Rojo, and Vieques.
+Between the 1990s and 2008, various LGBTQ+ community groups arose, as there was more public discussion about sexual orientation, gender identity, human rights and the HIV-AIDS pandemic.
+Today, there are numerous Puerto Rican LGBTQ+ rights organizations and nightclubs, with most of the LGBTQ+ organizations based in and around San Juan, Cabo Rojo, and Vieques.

 On 6 November 2012, Popular Democratic Party candidate Pedro Peters Maldonado became the first openly gay politician elected to public office in the island's history, when he won a seat in San Juan's city council.

+Soraya Santiago Solla (December 6, 1947 – September 22, 2020) was a pioneer of the transgender community in Puerto Rico as well as the first person in Puerto Rico to change the gender designation on their birth certificate following gender reassignment surgery.

-Justin Santiago, a Puerto Rican trans man from Barranquitas was the first person in Puerto Rico who changed his name and gender on his birth certificate, and live as a trans man.
-In his youth, Santiago had been forced to attend conversion therapy sessions, a pseudoscientific practice that aims to change the ideas of LGBT people.
+Justin Santiago, a Puerto Rican trans man from Barranquitas was the first trans male in Puerto Rico who changed his name and gender on his birth certificate, and live as a trans man.
+In his youth, Santiago had been forced to attend conversion therapy sessions, a pseudoscientific practice that aims to change the ideas of LGBTQ+ people.
 Afterwards, Santiago advocated for the conversion therapy ban which was signed into law by Ricardo Rosselló in 2019.

 Loverbar was a queer bar, restaurant and nightclub located in Río Piedras, San Juan, Puerto Rico that opened in 2020 and closed the following year.
 As a queer club it was the first of its kind in Puerto Rico, with Refinery29 calling it "the queer destination for everything exciting, progressive, and radical about the Puerto Rican queer scene."

+HIV/AIDS epidemic and its impact on the Puerto Rican LGBTQ+ population

+The HIV/AIDS epidemic affected Puerto Rico significantly, impacting thousands of LGBTQ+ Puerto Ricans.
+Diagnosis and Management of HIV/AIDS has improved drastically despite ongoing Social stigma surrounding the disease.